-The Penn Memory Center offers a six-week psycho-educational class for those caring for a family member or other loved one with dementia.
+The Penn Memory Center offers a six-week psycho-educational class every spring and fall for those caring for a family member or other loved one with dementia.

 Caregivers of people with Alzheimer’s disease or other dementia may experience feelings of sadness, anger, confusion, hopelessness, or frustration.
 This course is designed help caregivers develop skills to better help their loved one – and themselves – cope with the many changes of living with dementia.